SyedAhmedAliRaza/Document-Chatbot/README.md

 ## 🚀 Features

-- Upload multiple documents and chat with them
+- Upload multiple documents and ask about them
 - Extracts text from documents using advanced NLP techniques
 - Contextual question-answering using RAG pipeline
 - Clean and responsive user interface with chat history